hmursaleen/Weather-API/README.md

 A Django-based weather API application that retrieves real-time weather data for cities using a third-party API.
 This project incorporates **caching**, **rate-limiting**, and adheres to clean coding principles such as **SOLID** and **DRY**.

+**This is my solution to the project at : https://roadmap.sh/projects/weather-api-wrapper-service**

 ---

 ## 🚀 **Features**